Rolling Stone: Glixel

 In May 2016, Wenner Media announced plans to create a separate online publication dedicated to the coverage of video games and video game culture.
 Gus Wenner, Jann Wenner's son and head of digital for the publication at the time, told The New York Times that "gaming is today what rock 'n' roll was when Rolling Stone was founded".
-Glixel was originally hosted on Rolling Stone's website and transitioned to its own domain by October 2016.
+Glixel was originally hosted on Rolling Stone's website, and transitioned to its own domain by October 2016.
 Stories from Glixel are included on the Rolling Stone website, while writers for Rolling Stone were also able to contribute to Glixel.
 The site was headed by John Davison, and its offices were located in San Francisco.
-Rolling Stone closed down the offices in June 2017 and fired the entire staff, citing the difficulties of working with the remote site from their main New York office.
-Brian Crecente, founder of Kotaku and co-founder of Polygon, was hired as editorial director and runs the site from the main New York office.
+In June 2017, Rolling Stone closed down the Glixel offices and fired the entire staff, citing the difficulties of working with the remote site from their main New York office.
+Brian Crecente, founder of Kotaku and co-founder of Polygon, was hired as editorial director, and ran the site from the main New York office.
 Following the sale of Rolling Stone's assets to Penske Media Corporation, the Glixel content was merged into the routine publishing of Variety, with Crecente remaining as editorial director.